-At his request, Mr. Graham has not received a raise in his annual salary in 19 years, nor has he received an annual bonus.
+At his request, Mr. Graham has not received a raise in his annual salary in 20 years, nor has he received an annual bonus.
 He stopped accepting grants of Restricted Stock in the Company in 2004.
 All compensation for Ms. McDaniel is determined solely by the Chief Executive Officer and the Committee.
 The Chief Executive Officer and the Committee use the same performance-based criteria to set Ms. McDaniel's compensation as they do for all other named executive officers and other senior staff.
+Ms. McDaniel is asked to leave the Committee meetings when her performance is discussed.